What are the ‘special categories of personal data’?

 The majority of the special categories are not defined and are fairly self-explanatory.
 However specific definitions are provided for genetic data, biometric data and health data.

 Why is this data special?

 It’s not just that this type of information might be seen as more sensitive or ‘private’.
-The recitals to the GDPR explain that these types of personal data merit specific protection.
+The recitals to the UK GDPR explain that these types of personal data merit specific protection.
 This is because use of this data could create significant risks to the individual’s fundamental rights and freedoms.
 For example, the various categories are closely linked with:

 freedom of thought, conscience and religion;